datatrails/datatrails-python/README.rst

 --------------------

 This is an example of creating an asset and creating an event for that asset.
-The yaml file consiste of a list of steps.
+The yaml file consists of a list of steps.

 Each step consists of control parameters (specified in the 'step' dictionary) and the yaml representation of the request body for an asset or event.